keokilee/makahiki/README.markdown

 To install South, please go to their [installation wiki](http://south.aeracode.org/docs/installation.html).
 If you are not familiar with South, you might want to go through their [tutorial](http://south.aeracode.org/docs/tutorial/index.html) once you are set up.

 ## Setting up Kukui Cup Pinax
-* cd into the kukui-cup-pinax folder.
+* cd into the makahiki folder.
 * Start the Pinax virtual environment by typing `source <path-to-created-virtual-env>/bin/activate` or `<path-to-created-virtual-env>\Scripts\activate.bat` on Windows.
 * Copy `settings.py.example` to `settings.py`.
 This will work as is, but you might want to make a few changes to it depending on your environment.
 Some things you might want to change are the database settings, timezone, and the CAS Login server.
 * If you have installed South, you need to edit settings.py and uncomment 'south' from INSTALLED_APPS.